jfarmer/project-js-textalyze/README.md

 ### Stretch Approach

-You've already written a function that takes an `Array` and returns a `Map` containing entry/count pairs and you'll need these counts (one way or another) in order to calculate the overall frequency.
+You've already written a function that takes an `Array` and returns a `Object` containing entry/count pairs and you'll need these counts (one way or another) in order to calculate the overall frequency.
 If you want to stretch yourself, try writing your "frequency statistics" function in a way that makes use of your